adarsh-dhakad/my_android_experience/README.md

 #  Type of Threads

-# how to user store data safely in Android
+# how to store user store data safely in Android